hkwee782/CMPINF10_Lab6/README.md

 # CMPINF10_Lab6
-Collaborators:
-Hannah Kwee
-Shruti Mali
+Collaborators: Hannah Kwee, Shruti Mali

 ### What the program does
 The program takes in your name and a number, then prints a statement informing you of whether the number you entered is prime or not.